bikaylee/Portfolio/index.md

                 </small>
             </p>
             <p>
-                Team Members: Hongen Lei, Wencong She
+                Team Members: Hongen L., Wencong S.
             </p>
             <p>
                 Pixel Jump is a gameplay simulation in Malmo(Minecraft) where the agent will perform physical jumps from one platform to another with user-control jump simulation based on the <b> 3D projectile motion calculation</b>.
-The purpose of this project is to let the agent observe his surrounding platforms and then pick an initial velocity from a continuous action space to ensure that the agent can land on various positions of the next platform and hopefully jump onto the glass (goal) block for greater reward.
+The purpose of this project is to let the agent to observe the next platform to determine an initial velocity from a continuous action space to ensure that the agent can land on various positions of the next platform.
+Eventually, the agent will learn how to jump onto the glass (goal) block for greater reward.
             </p>
             <p>
                 This is <b>Deep Reinforcement Learning</b> project that uses <b>PPO(Proximal Policy Optimization).</b>The algorithm makes updates based on the transitions that were obtained by the current policy and is used in the agent’s decision for better performance.
 To scale up the performance of our agent, we made five difficult maps to train our agent for at least 24 hours.
 Data analysis can be found in the